-WESTA ISIC S.A. does not employ employee share schemes.
+WESTA ISIC S.A. does not introduce employee share schemes.

-There are any agreements between shareholders which are known to the company and may result in restrictions on the transfer of securities or voting rights within the meaning of Directive 2004/109/EC.
+There are no agreements between shareholders which are known to the Company and may result in restrictions on the transfer of securities or voting rights within the meaning of Directive 2004/109/EC.